What makes our gas greener?

 Kettle being heated with green gas

 Biogas – also known as biomethane – is produced when organic matter such as leftover food and agricultural waste is processed in an anaerobic digester (AD).
-AD tanks let the waste break down in an environment that’s free from oxygen.
-This allows methane gas to be produced, which is then extracted from the AD and injected into the gas grid.
+AD tanks let the waste break down in an environment that’s free from oxygen, producing methane gas.
+This is then extracted from the AD and injected into the gas grid.

 Once it’s in the grid, biogas can be used in the same way as natural gas: it’s burnt to heat our homes and cook our food.